 Overflow Drain means a secondary roof drain that serves as a safeguard when roof drains fail.
+An overflow may be located in the roof field (for example, as a secondary drain) or at the perimeter of the roof.

 Flange-style Drain means a primary roof drain with a flat, broad flange fabricated from the same material as the bowl and leader, and encompassing the perimeter of the drain bowl or, in the case of flat drains, the drain leader.
-Flange-style drains are not cast but rather are manufactured from components that are hotwelded.
+Flange-style drains are not cast but rather are manufactured from components that are hot-welded.
 Flange-style drains are typically secured to the roof with mechanical fasteners.